 - engaging defensive patterns in relationship to self and other

-- resolving inner conflicts created by negative or dissociated parts
+- resolving inner conflicts created by protective or dissociated parts

 - relearning right relationship through consent, non-coercion and sovereignty of the Self

-Innate Path practitioners are therapists committed to not only supporting clients in healing, but are also dedicated to their own personal work.
+The practitioners within the Innate Path community are therapists committed, not only to supporting clients in healing, but are equally dedicated to their own personal work.
 They train, discuss and experience for themselves the landscape of the subconscious through their own psychedelic psychotherapy sessions.
-This means they know, at least through their own experience, the fears, the overwhelm and the blocks their clients run into in the course of their own healing.
+This means they know, through their own experience, the fears, the overwhelm and the blocks their clients run into in the course of healing.

 Values held by Innate Path practitioners: